BaburG/cfw-se4458-midterm/README.md

 ### Features

 - **JWT Authentication**: Users are authenticated via JSON Web Tokens.
-- **Role-Based Access Control**: Hosts, guests, and admins have distinct capabilities.
 - **Pagination**: Routes like `/guest/query-listings` and `/admin/listing-by-rating` support pagination.

 For more details, refer to the Swagger documentation or the linked YouTube presentation.